chanchan098/Docs/operation/k8s/0-kubeadm-init.md

 - [Tutorial: Extends Free PE2](https://blog.csdn.net/qq_40137850/article/details/110630758)

-0. Creates a partition to use.
+0. Creates a partition to use by `fdisk`.
 1. Adds the partition to *Free PE*
 2. Extends logic volume.